Machine Learning. The Science of Selection under Uncertainty: Hoeffding's Inequality

 \begin{proof}[Proof of Theorem \ref{thm:Hoeffding}] We prove the first inequality in Theorem \ref{thm:Hoeffding}.
 The second inequality follows by applying the first inequality to $-X_1,\dots,-X_n$.
 The proof is based on Chernoff's bounding technique.
 For any $\lambda > 0$ the following holds:

 where the first step holds since $e^{\lambda x}$ is a monotonically increasing function for $\lambda > 0$ and the second step holds by Markov's inequality.
 We now take a closer look at the nominator:

 where \eqref{eq:1} holds since $X_1,\dots,X_n$ are independent and \eqref{eq:2} holds by Hoeffding's lemma applied to a random variable $Z_i = X_i - \EEE{X_i}$ (note that $\EEE{Z_i} = 0$ and that $Z_i \in [a_i - \mu_i, b_i - \mu_i]$ for $\mu_i = \EEE{X_i}$). \emph{Pay attention to the crucial role that independence of $X_1,\dots,X_n$ plays in the proof!
-Without independence we would not have been able to exchange the expectation with the product and the proof would break down!} To complete the proof we substitute the bound on the expectation into the previous calculation and obtain:
+Without independence we would not have been able to exchange the expectation with the product and the proof would break down!
+And it is not just that the proof would break down, but it is actually possible to construct examples of dependent random variables for which the empirical mean does not converge to its expectation, see \Cref{ex:independence}.} To complete the proof we substitute the bound on the expectation into the previous calculation and obtain:

 This expression is minimized by

 \emph{It is important to note that the best choice of $\lambda$ does not depend on the sample.
 In particular, it allows to fix $\lambda$ before observing the sample.} By substituting $\lambda^*$ into the calculation we obtain the result of the theorem. \end{proof}